 To store fresh oregano, rinse off and then pat dry the leaves.
 Take a dry paper towel and lay the leaves on it in a single layer, then roll the towel to completely surround the leaves.
 Tuck your oregano-filled towel into a plastic bag and store it in the refrigerator for up to three days.

-The best flavor for fresh oregano is right after you harvest it, but you can also use oregano that has been dried.
-You can hang-dry whole stems of oregano in bundles in a cool and dry place, or place individual oregano leaves in a dehydrator.
+The best flavor for fresh oregano (and many fresh herbs in general) is right after you harvest it, but you can also use oregano that has been dried.
+You can hang dry whole stems of oregano in bundles in a cool and dry place or place individual leaves in a dehydrator.
 Either way, avoid heat if at all possible.
 If your dehydrator produces only warm air, place your leaves as far away from the source of warmth as possible so it can cool on its way to the leaves.
 Too much heat will reduce the flavor of your stored herbs.

 Most oregano is sensitive to frosts and freezes.
 While a few cultivars can tolerate very mild frost conditions, most won’t survive through the winter without some form of winter protection.